Labrador Retriever

 Feeding a Labrador Retriever

 Labs are famously food-motivated and prone to obesity.
 Portion control matters more than brand.
-Adult Labs need roughly 1,400-1,700 kcal/day for active dogs.
+Calorie needs vary with size, sex, neuter status, and activity; feed to body-condition score.

 Key nutrients